ENGL1080 Literature CORE

 The department offers core level courses in language and literature for English language learners.
 These classes require department permission for registration.
 Interested students should contact the ELL coordinator, Lynne Anderson, for more information: email@example.com.

-EN 009 First Year Writing/English Language Learners - FALL
+ENGL1009 First Year Writing/English Language Learners - Fall

 Satisfies Writing Core Requirement

-EN 079 Literary Forms for English Language Learners - SPRING
+ENGL1079 Literary Forms for English Language Learners - Spring

 Satisfies Literature Core Requirement